Tim Cook says he ‘disagrees’ with Donald Trump’s response to Charlottesville violence

 Cook previously tweeted that America must “stand against” white supremacy and racist violence, and he revealed that Apple will make $1 million donations to the Southern Poverty Law Center and the Anti-Defamation League.

-The company will also match two-for-one employee donations, and introduce a donation option within iTunes soon.
+The company will also match employee donations, on a two-for-one basis, and it plans introduce a donation option within iTunes soon.

 “What occurred in Charlottesville has no place in our country.
 Hate is a cancer, and left unchecked it destroys everything in its path.
 Its scars last generations.
 History has taught us this time and time again, both in the United States and countries around the world,” Cook wrote.

-President Trump has been roundly condemned by politicians, business leaders and other prominent figures for apportioning blame to both sides for violence.
+President Trump has been roundly condemned by politicians, business leaders and other prominent figures for apportioning blame to both sides for violence and failing to denounce the extreme right protesters, which included links to neo-nazis and other hate groups.

 Outside of opening rifts inside his party and administration, the President’s comments led to the closure of his Strategic and Policy Forum, a group made up of business leaders from various industries, after a number of members quit.
 Intel CEO Brian Krzanich indicated he left the group because the President did not “condemn hate speech or white supremacy by name.”